nahK994/ScratchServer/README.md

 ## TCPickle - A Lightweight TCP Server

-Welcome to the **TCPickle** repository!
-This project is a work in progress and aims to implement a basic TCP server from scratch using Go.
+Welcome to the **SimpleHTTP** repository!
+This project is a work in progress and aims to implement a basic HTTP server from scratch using Go.

 ### 🚧 Project Status